 This isn’t a usual blog post.
 It isn’t well-written, or as thorough as it could be.
 It’s just a collection of thoughts I jotted down over the last couple of weeks with Covid.
 I just want it to exist somewhere.
 Regardless of where you stand on the disease, or the politics that unfortunately surround it, take care of yourselves, and the people you care about.
 We’ll get through this eventually.

 Dec 4, 2020

-After quarantining for 2 weeks before Thanksgiving so I could visit mom, then 5 days after the Missoula trip because Mom ended up being a direct contact to a positive case, I finally got to go out to Elevation for a bit.
+After quarantining for 2 weeks before Thanksgiving so I could visit mom, then 5 days after the Missoula trip because Mom ended up being a direct contact to a positive case, I finally got to go out to my favorite restaurant/bar for a bit.
 I stayed longer than I should’ve.
 It doesn’t matter how well a restaurant spaces their tables.
 If you stay in an enclosed place with strangers for 5 hours, eventually you’re going to breathe their germs.
 I’m almost 100% sure this is when I caught Covid.
 Businesses can follow all the rules, but they can’t force us to make good decisions.
 My choices resulted in Covid.
 All I can say is, make better choices than I did.

 Dec 5, 2020

 6AM, Dad called to tell me he thinks his wrist is broken, and he needs to to to Urgent Care.
 I ran up to Fairfield, picked him up, and took him to the Great Falls Clinic.
 His wrist isn’t broken, but they gave him a brace and sent us home.